flowdy/FlowgencyTM/README.md

 ### FlowgencyTM has no official smart-phone app

-There is no smartphone app in the official FlowgencyTM distribution, because smartphones I personally consider on the downgrade and closed-source mobile technology of not much good after all.
+There is no smartphone app in the official FlowgencyTM distribution, because I do not have such a device (seldom missing it) but would need it for testing in development.
 Hence, to make the official HTML5/Javascript mobile-ready is lowest priority.
 FlowgencyTM apps you might find someday in your app-store are offered by third parties for any price.
 Please contact me if you find any GPL v3 violations in a mobile app available in a store, for free or not.

 ### FlowgencyTM is not unproblematic if served by a third party